diessetechnology/express-gitpod-boilerplate/README.md

-# express-sass-ejs-gitpod
+# express-gitpod-boilerplate
 A boilerplate for the awesome Gitpod cloud ide users:

-Based on the output of express-generator
+Based on the output of express-generator,with ejs and SASS support

 The Dockerfile contains:
 - A browser (Firefox)